kieryndavison/competitive-programming/leetcode/README.md

 - Otherwise we add the negative of the current stations fuel to the pq and set prev to be the current distance.
 - Note: we add the negative of the fuel values to the pq since it is a min heap and we want the largest fuel values to be popped first.
 - Time complexity = O(nlogn), space complexity = O(n), where n is the number of stations.
+## 465. Optimal Account Balancing
+- First calculate the balance for each person by adding their total if they receive money and subtracting their total if they give money.
+- Then convert the dictionary storing everyone's balance to a list of all the balances with balance != 0, called debt.
+- DFS on debt starting from index 0.
+- Find the first element with balance != 0
+- If there are no elements with balance != 0 then we know that everyone all debt has been settled and we return 0.
+- Otherwise go through all the values starting from index + 1 and if the value at debt[j] has opposite sign to the value at debt[index] then set d[j] += d[index] and recurse on index + 1.
+- After the recursion we backtrack and set d[j] -= d[index] so that we can use d[j] in a different combination of transactions.
+- Time complexity = O(n!), since we have to brute force try every combination, space complexity = O(n), since both the balances map and debt array have length n, where n is the number of people.
+## 410. Split Array Largest Sum
+- We can use binary search and a greedy approach to solve this problem.
+- We know that the largest sum among the m subarrays must be between the max value in the array and the sum of all the elements in the array.
+This is because the max value must be included in one of the subarrays and in the case where m = 1 we will include all values in one subarray.
+- With these constraints defined we can simply binary search with low = max(nums) and high = sum(nums).
+- At each iteration of the binary search we split the array into subarrays with sum <= mid.
+If the array is split into <= m subarrays then we know that the largest sum is <= mid, so we set high to mid.
+- Otherwise if there are > m subarrays then we know that the largest sum is > mid, so we set low to mid + 1.
+- In the end we return low but we could also return high since they are loop ends when they are the same value.
+- Time complexity = O(nlog(sum(array))), space complexity = O(1)
+## 1146.
+Snapshot Array
+- Basic approach store an array or arrays and each time we snapshot the array we copy the last array in the array of arrays and add it to the end.
+- However, we can optimize this approach to only add values if they are updated.
+Now we will have an array of pairs where the first element is the snapshot_id and the second element is the value of the array at that snapshot.
+- In get we binary search for the closest snapshot_id at array[index] that is less than or equal to the snapshot_id requested.
+- Time complexity = O(log(s) + n), space complexity = O(s), where s is the number of times snap() is called and n is the length of the array.